WHEELSET SELECTION CRITERIA

 Quality: Durability, warranties and service/support are the selection criteria that define wheelset quality.

 Current generation carbon wheels don’t have issues on typical flat and hilly terrain.
-The biggest issue continues to be overheating and deforming all-carbon wheels during extended braking, for example coming down a long mountain pass.
-Manufacturers do not warrantee damaged carbon wheels caused by overheating, but as mentioned above, the latest generation carbon wheelsets will not get damaged in this way unless you drag the brakes for long periods of time.
+The biggest issue continues to be overheating and deforming all-carbon wheels during extended braking, for example coming down a long mountain pass and dragging the brakes or holding them for long periods of time like you would do with an alloy wheel.
+Manufacturers do not warrantee damaged carbon wheels caused by overheating, but as mentioned above, the latest generation carbon wheelsets will not get damaged in this way unless you drag the brakes.

 I’ve written more about the quality of carbon wheels today and the best technique for braking a carbon rim brake wheel on mountain descents in a post reviewing carbon clinchers designed for mountain climbing and descending here.
 If you only feel comfortable being able to use the constant braking or dragging technique and want the best braking surface short of going to disc brakes, I recommend you choose a carbon-alloy or pure alloy wheelset.